shaonidutta/python-evaluations/README.md

 Write a decorator measure_time that prints how long it takes to generate those primes.

 Submit the GitHub repository link to the code file

+Q: 4
+Write code that simulates a mini banking app:
+A user tries to withdraw more money than available.

+It raises a ValueError but wraps it inside a custom exception InsufficientFundsError.

+Demonstrate raise ... from ... exception chaining.

+Submit the GitHub repository link to the code file